fritogotlayed/fnStateMachine/README.md

         * `fn init --runtime node nodefn` to create the default "Hello World" template
         * `fn create app nodeapp` to create the "nodeapp" application that will contain your functions
         * `fn deploy --app nodeapp --local` to deploy your function to the server
+* Please note that a [sample application](https://github.com/fritogotlayed/fnStateMachine-sampleApp) is available that contains a simple testing workflow.
+    * `fn deploy --all --local` can be run from the root directory.
+Use `fn inspect function testNodeApplication <name>` where the name is `one`, `two`, or `three` and copy the "fnproject.io/fn/invokeEndpoint" into the corresponding "Resource" field in the post body for your system.

 ### Other useful commands